The Lords of Maintenon – The Middle Ages

 At the beginning of the 16th century, the land of Maintenon became the property of Jean Cottereau, powerful treasurer and general superintendent of the kingdom finances.
 A lover of the arts, he undertook important works with a royal magnificence.
-The lordship arrived thanks to the alliance with the d’Angennes family, which would give rise to the first Marquises of Maintenon.
+Maintenon became the property of the d’Angennes family, which would give rise to the first Marquises of Maintenon.

 In 1674, Françoise d´Aubigné, future Madame de Maintenon, bought the entire estate thanks to the generosity of King Louis XIV.
 The main extensions experienced by the castle at the end of the century are linked to the construction of the aqueduct and the Sun King's stays at the castle on this occasion.